At Home Euthanasia

 2. Advanced Treatment: More aggressive surgeries and treatments are available.
 We will refer you to a capable, compassionate veterinary hospital for further care.

 3. Euthanasia: This process occurs at your home where you and your pet feel most comfortable.
-It involves giving your pet two injections; the first one being a sedative that alleviates any pain, discomfort, fear, or anxiety that your pet may have.
-The second injection causes your pet to fall into a deep sleep to the point where all functions cease.
-Your pet will appear to have fallen asleep.
+It involves giving your pet two injections; the first one being a strong sedative that alleviates any pain, discomfort, fear, or anxiety that your pet may have.
+This first injection is similar to a surgical level of anesthesia.
+Your pet will fall asleep in a few minutes while you pet and speak to them.
+The second injection causes your pet to fall into a very deep sleep to the point where all functions cease.

 The most important thing a veterinarian can provide is information to help you decide whether the options available to prolong your pet's life will provide real relief and chances of significant improvement.